AntoineSavage/pizzascript/README.md

 # Comments

-The # symbol starts a single-comment, which ends at the end of the current line:
+The `#` character starts a single-comment, which ends at the end of the current line:
 ```
 # This is a single-comment
+# This is another single-line comment
 ```

 There are no multi-line comments